BirthdayResearch/jellyfishsdk/examples/ocean-masternodes-api/README.md

-# Ocean DEX API
+# Ocean Masternodes API

-This is a very simple example to fetch live DEX Pool Pair information from `ocean.defichain.com`.
+This is a very simple example to fetch Masternode information from `ocean.defichain.com` with pagination.

 The ocean API is a publicly available endpoint to provide DeFiChain developers access to a fleet of highly available data nodes powered by the jellyfish ecosystem.